vahidfarajidev/notes-repo/CMSExperiences/upload_file_error_handling.md

 ## IIS Configuration Update

-To make sure IIS does not override our custom error messages, we updated the `web.config`:
+To ensure IIS does not override these custom error messages, we update `web.config`:

 ```xml
 <system.webServer>